 - ¼ cup dried cranberries

 - ¼ cup almond butter

 - ¼ cup olive oil

 - Preheat the oven to 400 degrees.

-- Spray a baking pan with cooking spray, and toss the sweet potato and beets on along with some salt to season.
+- Spray a baking pan with cooking spray, and toss the sweet potato and beets with salt to season.

 - Roast for 20 minutes or until just browned.

-- In a large bowl add mixed greens and layer remaining ingredients, including cooled beets and sweet potatoes, pumpkin seeds, pecans, cranberries, and crumbled feta or dairy-free cheese.
+- In a large serving bowl add mixed greens and layer with the apple, pear, cooked beets and sweet potatoes, pumpkin seeds, pecans, cranberries, and crumbled feta or dairy-free cheese.

-- Warm dressing or keep at room temperature, or chill, then drizzle over salad.
+- Warm the dressing in a saucepan, or keep at room temperature, or chill, then drizzle over salad just before serving!